-To ensure clear lines of communication, response to emergency situations, and the ability to provide proactive customer service, staff are not permitted to use ear buds at public service desks or while working in office areas.
+To ensure clear lines of communication, response to emergency situations, and the ability to provide proactive customer service, staff are not permitted to use ear buds at public service desks or while working in office areas unless they are participating in a webinar or other computer-based training or meeting.
 Administration will review any accommodation for such use in staff areas as needed.